toddcf/code-snippets/css/background.md

 If you don't want the background to move:
   - `background-attachment: fixed;`
   - Note that this does not work on iOS devices.
-Use a media query to target smaller devices and set it to:
+Use a media query to target smaller devices and set it to `background-attachment: scroll;`.
-  - `background-attachment: scroll;`

 ## Linear Gradient